-The NSTS subfield contains an unsigned integer that is the number of NSTS values minus 1 for which PPE threshold values are included in the PPE Thresholds Info subfield.
+The NSTS subfield indicates the number of space-time streams for which PPE threshold values are provided and is set to the number of space-time streams minus 1

-The RU Index Bitmask subfield contains a bitmask that indicates whether PPE threshold values are present for each of four RU allocation sizes according to their RU allocation index values (see Table 9-321e (RU allocation index)).
-For example, if B0 of the RU Index Bitmask subfield (B3 of the PPE Thresholds field) is set to 1, PPET16 and PPET8 values are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
-If B0 of the RU Index Bitmask subfield is set to 0, PPET16 and PPET8 values are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0.
+The RU Index Bitmask subfield contains a bitmask that indicates whether or not PPE threshold values are present for each of four effective RU sizes.
+The bitmask is indexed by the RU size index defined in Table 9-321e (RU allocation index).
+For example, if B0 of the RU Index Bitmask subfield (B3 of the PPE Thresholds field) is set to 1, then PPE threshold values are present in the PPE Thresholds List subfield for a 242-tone RU.
+If B0 of the RU Index Bitmask subfield is set to 0, then PPE threshold values are not present in the PPE Thresholds List subfield for a 242-tone RU.

-The PPE Thresholds Info field contains 6 ×(NSTS + 1) bits, where NSTS is the value in the NSTS field, for every bit in the RU Index Bitmask subfield that is nonzero.
-The format of the PPE Thresholds Info field is defined in Figure 9-772g (PPE Thresholds Info field format).
+The PPE Thresholds List subfield contains NSTS + 1 PPE Threshold Info fields, where NSTS is the value in the NSTS subfield, for each RU size for which the corresponding bit in the RU Index Bitmask subfield is nonzero.
+The PPE Threshold Info subfields in the PPE Threshold List subfield are ordered by increasing RU size and, within each RU size, by increasing number of space-time streams.
+For example, the PPE Threshold Info field for a 242-tone RU with 1 space-time stream appears first, followed by the PPE Threshold Info field for a 242-tone RU with 2 space-time streams, etc. The PPE Threhsold Info field for the largest RU size with largest number of space-time streams appears last.

+The PPE Thresholds Info field contains the PPE threshold values for a particular RU size with a particular number of space-time steams and the format is defined in Figure 9-772g (PPE Thresholds Info field format).